 Visit The Beatles Ashram

-In the 1980’s the ashram was abandoned and left almost completely derelict until the site re-opened for tourism back in 2015.
-Now you can find A café and a gallery and a meditation hall amongst other things here.
+In the 1980’s the ashram was abandoned and left almost completely derelict until the site reopened for tourism back in 2015.
+Now you can find a café and a gallery, and a meditation hall, amongst other things, here.

 Explore Lakshman Jhula

 Lakshman Jhula is the town on the opposite side of the main bridge in Rishikesh (you can’t miss it).
-Spend a few hours here exploring.
-There are lots of nice cafes here with incredible views of the river.
+Make sure to spend a few hours here exploring.

 Go For A Dip In The Ganges

-You’ll notice that the Ganges in Rishikesh is a billion times cleaner than the part of the Ganges you would have seen in Varanasi.
+You’ll notice that the Ganges in Rishikesh is a billion times cleaner than the part of the Ganges you would have seen in Varanasi

-Visit The Vashistha cave
+Visit the Vashistha cave

 The Vashistha Cave is a famous meditation cave located just 30 minutes from Rishikesh.
 The cave is very famous because it is said that the human son of Lord Brahma (Sage Vashistha) once meditated here.